Graduate Admissions and Graduate Studies

 Students studying for concurrent masters degrees may not use the same coursework, nor complete the same culminating experience, for both programs.
 For concurrent degrees with a common core, faculty of the programs must determine alternative core courses for the second degree.

-Concurrent Study for Master’s Degree and Credential
+Joint Study for Master’s Degree and Credential

 Contact the College of Education, Credential and Graduate Services Center for information on current admission policies for entry into a credential program.
 Students intending to secure both a master’s degree and a California basic teaching credential may, in some programs, pursue these objectives concurrently, although some departments do not allow the same courses to be used for both objectives.
 Check with the department and Credential Office (College of Education) for the policy.
 If allowed by the department, no more than 12 units taken in credential status may be applied to a master’s degree.

 Readmission to a graduate program is not guaranteed.
 Students reapplying for admission are reviewed with all other applicants during that application period and must reapply by stated program deadlines.
 Advancement to Candidacy (ATC) status is automatically voided after two consecutive regular semesters of absence have occurred and when no formal planned educational or serious health-related leave of absence has been granted.
 A leave of absence can only be taken prior to enrolling in the Culminating Experience.
 The Leave of Absence request form is found on the Graduate Studies website.
 Upon readmission, a new ATC that meets current curriculum requirements must be completed and filed.
 Review the Continuous Enrollment Requirements and Progress Toward Degree sections of this Bulletin for information.

 SF State graduate students must reapply for admission to the University and the department/program if: